top of page

 Understanding the Types of Therapists

 Before you start your search, it’s important to know the different types of therapists available.
-Each of them has a unique focus and approach to mental health care, and understanding these differences can narrow your choices significantly.
+Each has a unique focus and approach to mental health care.
+Understanding these differences can significantly narrow your choices.

 Psychologists